 There’s a very obvious design change in the Oculus Quest 2 relative to the Rift S and Quest 1, and that’s in colour tones.
 The Rift S and Quest 1 use black and grey tones, giving them something of a Matrix-y feel, while the Quest 2 has a softer, more Apple-like White finish.

 It’s more than a colour change in the design department, too.
 The original Quest uses a simple rubber headstrap to fit its VR headset to your bonce, while the Rift S has what Oculus calls the “Halo Headband”, designed for longer gaming sessions.
-The Oculus Quest 2 features a simple soft strap that Oculus says is easier to place on and off compared to the Quest 1, as well as a flip-up visor for if you want to quickly see the real boring world out there.
+The Oculus Quest 2 features a simple soft strap that Oculus says is easier to place on and off compared to the Quest 1.

 Slip any of Oculus’ headsets on, and you’ll be facing a display of some sort.
-The difference between all 3 comes down to resolution, refresh rates and focusing lengths.
+The difference between all three comes down to resolution, refresh rates and focusing lengths.

 On the PC side of the VR equation, the Oculus Rift S uses an LCD display at 2560×1440 (1280×1440 per eye), but with a 80Hz refresh rate.